-It is one of the most common reasons projects run late, run over budget, or never finish at all.
-Understanding what it is and how to stop it early is the single most valuable skill a project manager can develop.
+It is one of the most common reasons projects run late, run over budget, or never finish.
+Understanding what it is and how to stop it early is the single most useful skill you can build as someone running projects without formal training.

 What Scope Creep Looks Like in Practice

 Scope creep rarely announces itself.
-It shows up in small moments: a stakeholder asks if the team can "just add one thing," a sponsor says the original plan "needs a small update," or a team member assumes a new task is included without checking.
+It shows up in small moments.
+A stakeholder asks if the team can just add one thing.
+A sponsor says the original plan needs a small update.
+A team member assumes a new task is included without checking.
 None of these feel significant in the moment.
 That is what makes scope creep so effective at derailing projects.

-By the time most project managers notice the scope has expanded, three things have already happened: the timeline has shifted, the team is stretched, and the original deliverable has quietly changed into something different from what was agreed.
+By the time most project managers notice the scope has expanded, three things have already happened.
+The timeline has shifted.
+The team is stretched.
+The original deliverable has quietly changed into something different from what was agreed.
+This pattern shows up on every project that runs without a written scope document.

 The definition that matters: Scope creep is any change to the agreed project scope that was not formally reviewed, approved, and documented.
 It does not matter how small the change is.
 If it was not written down and signed off, it is scope creep.